innovationfleet/cca_for_splunk/roles/cca.splunk.onboarding/README.md

         rsync_opts:
           - "--exclude=default"
     ```

+  * Example config for an environment specific app that should be deployed towards one target only.
+    Multiple apps with the same name but different target hosts can be configured.
+    ```
+    selected_apps:
+      - name: 'splunk_httpinput'
+        source_app: 'innovationfleet-splunk_httpinput'
+        state: 'present'
+        target: '<INVENTORY_HOST>'
+        rsync_opts:
+          - "--exclude=default"
+    ```

   * Example config for an generic app, version 3.7.0 of Splunk DB Connect.
 Version info available as part of the app name.
 Supports easy upgrade/downgrade by updating the app version and re-deploy.
     ```
     versioned_apps: